Tech Heavyweights Pull U.S. Stocks Down

 Investors will be keeping a close eye on tech earnings releases over the next week, with Amazon.com and Alphabet reporting their financial results.

 Investors flocked to these companies, which they viewed as relatively shielded from the pandemic's economic damage.
-If they falter after earnings, that poses a threat to the broader stock market given their outsize influence on the S&P 500.
+If their shares falter after earnings, that poses a threat to the broader stock market given their outsize influence on the S&P 500.

+Some investors said that this group's strong and extended rally meant it was bound for a pullback.

+"It was due for a bit of a snap," said Giorgio Caputo, a portfolio manager at J O Hambro Capital Management.

-Anxiety about the coronavirus pandemic and geopolitical tensions around the globe were evident in the market for gold, with prices surging toward all-time highs.
+Anxiety about the coronavirus pandemic and geopolitical tensions around the globe were evident in the market for gold, with prices hitting new highs this week.

 Also hanging in the backdrop is rising tension between Washington and Beijing that threatens to cloud prospects for trade between the world's two largest economies.